Skip to main content

 One of the best ways to see the museum, especially for those with limited time, is on a guided day trip from Barcelona, which usually allows for one to two hours of museum exploration.
 Day trips can also include visits to nearby Girona or two other Dalí attractions—the Castle of Pubol and the Salvador Dalí House–Portlligat—along Spain's Costa Brava.

-• The Dalí Museum is a must-see for art lovers.
+• The Dalí Museum is a must-see for art lovers who want to see the artist’s famous works and learn more about his inspiration.

-• Tours from Barcelona to the museum and surrounding area can last more than 11 hours.
+• Dalí Theatre-Museum (Teatro-Museo Dalí) tours from Barcelona that also visit the surrounding area can last more than 11 hours.

 • The museum's central courtyard, stage, ground floor, and under-stage area (the site of Dalí's crypt) are all accessible by wheelchair.